hpcloud-mon/mon-arch/README.md

 This section describes the overall features iof Jahmon.

 * A highly performant, scalable, reliable and fault-tolerant monitoring solution.
 Performance, scalability and high-availability have been designed in from the start.
+Jahmon can process 100s of thousands of metrics/sec as well as offer data retention periods of greater than a year with no data loss while still processing interactive queries.

 * Consolidates and unifies both operational (internal) and Monitoring as a Service (customer facing) capabilities.
-Service providers usually treat service operations monitoring separately from customer facing Monitoring as a Service (MaaS).
-This distinction is arbitrary and our solution has been designed to handle both, which dramatically simplifies the number of systems that are required for monitoring.
+Service providers usually treat service operational monitoring separately from customer facing Monitoring as a Service (MaaS).
+This distinction is arbitrary and our solution has been designed to handle both, which allows us to reduce the number of systems that are required for monitoring.
 Jahmon is a multi-tenant solution.

-* Rest API for posting and querying all metrics and historical information.
+* Rest API for storing and querying  metrics and historical information.
 Most monitoring solution use special transports and protocols, such as CollectD or NSCA (Nagios).
 In our solution, http is the only protocol used.
 This simplifies the overall design and also allows for a much richer way of describing the data via dimensions.

 * Multi-tenant and authenticated.
-Metrics are submitted and authenticated using an access token and stored associated with a tenant ID.
+Metrics are submitted and authenticated using Keystone and stored associated with a tenant ID.

 * Metrics defined using a set of (key, value) pairs called dimensions.